MAZterXP/testwolf/README.md

 4. If you have a parallel port digitized sound device that is similar to but not fully compatible with the Disney Sound Source (e.g., Covox Speech Thing), you can enable Covox compatibility mode by using the "SS#" command-line parameter, where # is the LPT port number.
 For example: "WOLF3DCW SS2" (without the quotes) to use a Covox on LPT2.
 The Sound menu will confirm that this mode is enabled by renaming the "Disney Sound Source" option to "Covox/Sound Source"; make sure that this option is selected.
 Covox compatibility mode, like DMA-less mode (above), relies on your CPU to push the audio samples to your device with the proper timing.
 (This mode also works for the Disney Sound Source itself; the game simply ignores the device's built-in sample buffering.)

-5. __Be careful when using Apogee shareware-/registered-version data files!__

-   First, make sure you have version 1.4 or 1.4g.
-All earlier Apogee versions are unsupported.
+5. __Be careful when using Apogee shareware-/registered-version data files!__ Make sure your Apogee data files are version 1.4 or 1.4g.
+All earlier Apogee versions (1.2 and below) are not supported.

-   Second, you will get garbled graphics if you try to use Apogee data files with WOLF3DCM.EXE/WOLF3DCW.EXE.
-If you are using shareware (WL1 extension) files, use WOLF3DSM.EXE/WOLF3DSW.EXE, otherwise use WOLF3DRM.EXE/WOLF3DRW.EXE.

-   __DO NOT__ use WOLF3DRM.EXE/WOLF3DRW.EXE with WL1 data files -- it will seem to work at first but it will crash as soon as you start killing guards!
-(Also, __NEVER__ use WOLF3DRM.EXE/WOLF3DRW.EXE with the commercial data files from id/GT/Activision/Steam.
-Your system will become unresponsive, even under DOSBox!)
+   As a countermeasure, wolfdosmpu (as of version 1.42) tries to detect whether your data files are of the correct version, by checking the extension (WL6/WL1/SOD/SDM) and whether the VGAHEAD.WL6 file reports the correct size.
+If you get the error "NO WOLFENSTEIN 3-D .WL6/.WL1 FILES TO BE FOUND!", you are probably using shareware version data files on the registered/commercial version EXEs (or vice versa).
+If you get the error "VGAHEAD.WL6 IS INCOMPATIBLE!", you are probably using registered version data files on a commercial version EXE (or vice versa).
+Switch to the correct version EXE and try again.

    The main reason for keeping the Apogee versions is for their "Read This" feature, which is missing in the commercial versions and is potentially useful in other mods.
 (Since version 1.20, I have opted to replace the publisher logo in the sign-on screen with the id logo, for all Wolf3D builds.)